 Besides Hindi, India has 23 officially recognized languages, which are official languages of one or the other state in India.
 Some of these languages are quite popular outside their origin state and India as well.
 These languages are widely spoken and learnt by many foreign speakers with interest.
 We, at Indo Vacations are offering some exclusive language courses that help you to widen your knowledge of languages.

 We can also arrange language classes for some other Indian languages, including, Assamese, Kannada, Marathi, Oriya, Sindhi and Urdu.
 Assamese is the state language of northeastern Indian state of Assam.
 It is official language of the state and spoken by 60 per cent population of the state.
 It is closely related to Bengali and Oriya.
-Kannada is the official language of Karnataka spoken by 65 per cent of state population.
+Kzannada is the official language of Karnataka spoken by 65 per cent of state population.
 This Dravidian language originates in 9th century.
 Marathi, the official language of colorful state of Maharashtra is an Indic language.
 It is fourth most widely spoken language of India.
 Oriya, the official language of Indian state of Orissa belongs to Indo-Aryan family of languages.
 About 82 percent of state population speak it as their primary language.
 Sindhi is one of the commonly spoken languages of Northwest region of India.
 It is also spoken in the Sindh state of Pakistan and by the Sindhi communities scattered throughout the world.
 Urdu, is the State language oh Jammu and Kashmir state of India but it is widely spoken by Muslims, residing in any part of India.
 There are more than 28 million Urdu speakers in India.
 Urdu is a common language of Shayari (poetry), Ghazals and popular Indian film songs.
 Our exclusive language courses are Bengali, Gujarati, Malayalam, Punjabi, Tamil, Telugu and Sanskrit language course.

 Hindi